dannco/gifly/README.md

 # gifly
 For generating various gif particle animations.
 Kind of bare-bones as far as projects go.
 Essentially giving particles instructions to move through space for a number of frames, and then make a gif animation out of those frames.
-Image can be instructed to have the particle trails fade or "smoke", as illustradet in the examples.
+Image can be instructed to have the particle trails fade or "smoke", as illustrated in the examples.

 All particle types are derived from a base abstract class that has information about size, visibility, position (0,0 being top left corner), and color.
 Types: